Hermann Buhl: Broad Peak

-Fritz Wintersteller and Kurt Diemberger reached the forepeak (8030 m) on May 29, 1957, during the course of the Austrian expedition led by Marcus Schmuck.
-However, it was a few days later, between June 8 and 9, that Wintersteller, Schmuck, Diemberger, and Buhl reached the true summit of Broad Peak (8051m), and achieved the first successful ascent of the mountain.
-Buhl was approaching the summit in the twilight, at around 6:30pm.
+Fritz Wintersteller and Kurt Diemberger reached the forepeak (8030 m) on 29 May 1957, during the course of the Austrian expedition led by Marcus Schmuck.
+However, it was a few days later, between 8 and 9 June, that Wintersteller, Schmuck, Diemberger, and Buhl reached the true summit of Broad Peak (8051 m) and achieved the first successful ascent of the mountain.
+Buhl approached the summit in the twilight, at around 18:30.
 The ascent was accomplished without the aid of supplemental oxygen, high-altitude porters or base camp support.
-The original pennant with the logo of the Bergland section, with which Buhl took the summit photo, is on display in the restaurant of the August-Schuster-Haus in Garmisch-Partenkirchen.
+The original pennant bearing the Bergland section's emblem, which appears in Buhl's summit photo, is on display in the restaurant of the August-Schuster-Haus in Garmisch-Partenkirchen.
 This summit photo and Buhl's last letter to his comrades from Bergland can be found in the commemorative publication for the 50th anniversary of the Bergland section in 1958.

 Chogolisa

 Just a few weeks after the successful first ascent of Broad Peak, Buhl and Diemberger made an attempt on nearby, unclimbed Chogolisa (7665 m) in Alpine style.
-Buhl lost his way in an unexpected snow storm and walked over a huge cornice on the East Ridge, near the summit of Chogolisa II (7654 m; also known as Bride Peak), subsequently triggering an avalanche that hurled him down 900 m over Chogolisa's Northeast Face.
+Buhl lost his way in an unexpected snowstorm on the southeast ridge, near the summit of Chogolisa II (7654 m; also known as Bride Peak), and walked over a huge cornice overhanging the mountain's north face, subsequently triggering an avalanche that hurled him down the face.
 His body could not be recovered and remains in the ice.
-On the basis of a photo of the crash site taken by Diemberger, it can be seen from the footprint in the snow that Buhl had probably briefly lost his bearings in the snowstorm and got too close to the edge of the cornice, whereupon the cornice gave way under his weight.
+After losing sight of Buhl in the storm, Diemberger, who was climbing with him, found his footsteps leading to a fresh breach in the cornice.